carbonblack/cbapi-python/docs/defense-api.rst

 .. _defense_api:

-Cb Defense API
+CB Defense API
 ==============

-This page documents the public interfaces exposed by cbapi when communicating with a Cb Defense server.
+This page documents the public interfaces exposed by cbapi when communicating with a CB Defense server.

 Main Interface
 --------------

-To use cbapi with Carbon Black Defense, you will be using the CbDefenseAPI.
+To use cbapi with Carbon Black Defense, you will be using the CBDefenseAPI.
-The CbDefenseAPI object then exposes two main methods to select data on the Carbon Black server:
+The CBDefenseAPI object then exposes two main methods to select data on the Carbon Black server:

-.. autoclass:: cbapi.defense.psc.rest_api.CbDefenseAPI
+.. autoclass:: cbapi.psc.defense.rest_api.CbDefenseAPI
     :members:
     :inherited-members: